 Keeping a cake nice and moist after baking isn’t too challenging, although it will require a few extra steps.
 You will also need to be a bit pickier about your procedure.

-- How to Keep Cakes Moist After Baking
+- 7 Ways to Moisten Cakes After Baking

 - Final Words

 I will start by saying this: a moist cake will start with the right recipe.
 A good cake recipe will ensure that you bake up an ultra-moist cake.
-However, you need to make sure you’re taking the proper steps after baking to keep things nice and moist.
-Let’s take a closer look.
+If your cake came out dry, here are seven possible ways to save the mess and make it moist again.

-To keep yourself dry from rain, you wear a raincoat or use an umbrella.
-Well, consider frosting as your cake’s barrier.
-Frosting will seal the moisture inside of the cake, keeping it moist wherever it goes – including the fridge and freezer.
+Frosting will seal the moisture inside of the cake, keeping it moist wherever it goes – including keeping the cake moist in the fridge and freezer.

-Make sure your cake is cooled entirely before frosting it.
+Make sure to cool the cake entirely before frosting it.
 Trying to apply frosting to a warm cake will end in a melted disaster.